sheldonirwin/fin-ml/README.md

-# fin-ml
+# Explorations with Machine Learning in Finance & Risk
-Explorations with Machine Learning in Finance
+A tale by Sheldon Irwin.